Swiftshine/key/CONTRIBUTING.md

 No known Good-Feel title was shipped with debug symbols.
 However, many Good-Feel titles are compiled with [RTTI](https://en.wikipedia.org/wiki/Run-time_type_information).
 Therefore, all symbol names must be inferred from RTTI or from what the function does.

 Function names written by Good-Feel in *Kirby's Epic Yarn* are known to be named with PascalCase.

-To mimic Good-Feel's own programming, functions in this decompilation will, too.
+To mimic Good-Feel's own programming, non-inline functions will be named with `PascalCase`.

+Inline functions will be named with `camelCase`.
+Only use the `inline` keyword when necessary.

 Unknown virtual functions are to be named based on their offset relative to the start of the [virtual table](https://en.wikipedia.org/wiki/Virtual_method_table), prefixed with "vf".